THE DREAMER PROJECT

 Ordinary Life ↔ Dreamer Mode

 Unlike spiritual orders that demand renunciation, the Dreamer Project assumes you remain a regular person — a parent, partner, colleague, neighbor.
 Ordinary life continues most of the time.
-But in chosen hours, you up-layer into Dreamer mode, running the experiment with presence, clarity, generosity, and oneness as your variables.
+But in chosen hours, you up-layer a Dreamer Stance into ordinary life, running the experiment with presence, clarity, and oneness as your variables.

 The toggling is the point: you don’t abandon the world.
 You test a different stance inside it.